5inf/uprog2/README.md

 ##### Setting USB device strings on the FTDI USB Serial interface

 !
 WARNING: This changes the configuration of the FTDI chip on your uprog2 board.
-Use with caution!
+It has been tested and is working properly in a setup consisting of multiple uprog2 programmers.
+However: Use with caution!

+Initially, around version 1.33, uprog2 had problems when multiple FTDI FT232 USB serial converter with vid=0403 and pid 6001 were connected to the machine.
+This might happen in a typical setup, where besides uprog2 another FTDI FT232 chip is connected, e.g. to provide a USB UART for debugging.
-Currently uprog2 has problems when multiple FTDI USB serial converter are connected to the machine, as uprog2 will simply open the first one and then fails if that one is not the actual uprog2 hardware.
+Then uprog2 will simply open the first one it finds and then fails if that one is not the actual uprog2 hardware.

-In the future it is desired to have uprog2 check the USB device strings (manufacturer, device name and/or serial number) to find a matching programmer.
+Therefore it is desired to have uprog2 check the USB device strings (manufacturer, device name and/or serial number) to find a matching programmer.

+In recent versions (e.g. 1.42) uprog checks for vid=0x0403,pid=0x6661 (which Jörg uses) or vid=0x2763,pid=0xffff (officially reserved for uprog2) instead of the default vid=0x0403,pid=0x6001.

 To adjust the USB device strings (manufacturer name and device name) the FT_PROG utility from FTDI (FT_PROG 3.3.88.402 - EEPROM Programming Utility, https://www.ftdichip.com/Support/Utilities.htm#FT_PROG) is needed.
 Unfortunately this utility is Windows only.